Design lies at the very heart of organizational communication.

 Now, you have unlimited room for growth and limited resources, i.e. designers who can get tired, burn out, etc. managing your creative design requests.

-As a result, it’s important to prioritize your creative requests to focus on the most important that’ll make the most impact bringing you closer to your desired outcomes.
+As a result, it’s important to prioritize your creative requests to focus on the most important ones that’ll make the most impact bringing you closer to your desired outcomes.
 Prioritizing design requests makes it easy to channel resources and focus on what needs to be done now.

 Brings sense into your project management